linkerd/linkerd/linkerd/docs/config.md

     keyPath: /foo/key.pem
 ```

-linkerd supports an administrative interface, both as a web ui and a collection
+Linkerd supports an administrative interface, both as a web ui and a collection
 of json endpoints.
 The exposed admin port and ip to listen on are configurable
 via a top-level `admin` section.